Approved by the Library Board

 - There is no charge for using the Internet connections.
-A charge will be assessed for the use of Library-owned cables, etc.

 - No group will be denied use of the Meeting Rooms because of the content of the meeting unless the exclusion is necessary to serve a compelling governmental or community interest which cannot be served by a less restrictive action.

 The Meeting Rooms are accessible to persons with disabilities.
 Interpreters for persons with hearing impairments and/or taped information for persons with visual impairments can be provided upon three working days’ notice.
 For accessibility arrangements please contact the Americans with Disabilities Coordinator at 234-6248; the group using the Room is responsible for all associated costs.

 This policy is effective immediately and may be amended or modified at any time by the Board of Trustees of the Marshall Public Library.

 A group or an individual may want to present a gift to the library which is intended to be a substantial and relatively permanent addition to the appearance and/or function of the library facility.
 A gift may be initiated by the donor or may be solicited by the library.
 Such gifts differ from the gifts of library materials or money covered in the gifts section of the Marshall Public Library's "Collection Development Policy," especially because they

 - May be intended to become a permanent part of the library's interior or exterior

 - May be accompanied by an identifying plaque or other label

 - May require special security, cleaning, maintenance, or insurance